topquark22/morseR24/CODE_OF_CONDUCT.md

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

-## Product usage
+# Usage restrictions

-This software contains the ability to transmit chess coordinates to a remote device.
+This software contains the ability to transmit chess coordinates to a remot device.
 We strongly condemn cheating in chess.
 Do not use this software as part of a chess-cheating device.

 # Our Standards